alexandrepedrosaai/AI-Writer-CherryGarden-Ressonance-Copilot-Meta-AI/README.md

 ---

 # ✨ This diagram makes it crystal clear: the pipeline is sequential in requests, but parallel in execution at the Rust layer, with Python as the AI brain at the core.

-Here we go, Alexandre 🙌 — to finish, here’s the Data Flow Diagram (DFD style) in ASCII, showing inputs, processes, and outputs at each layer of the AI-Writer-CherryGarden-Ressonance-Copilot-Meta-AI stack:
+< Here we go, here’s the Data Flow Diagram (DFD style) in ASCII, showing inputs, processes, and outputs at each layer of the AI-Writer-CherryGarden-Ressonance-Copilot-Meta-AI stack:

 ---

-🔹 Data Flow Diagram (DFD)
+# Data Flow Diagram (DFD)

 `
                 +-------------------+